-Platelets naturally circulate in the blood.
-When an injury occurs causing a blood vessel wall to break, the platelets become activated and can begin to seal the wound.
-When inactivated, platelets are circular in shape, but then they are activated they change to a spiky shape.
-This change in shape allows them to stick to the broken vessel and each other enabling to plug the hole.
-Another protein found in the blood called fibrin interacts with the platelets to help seal the wound.
-Fibrin helps to form a net which traps more activated, circulating platelets and other red blood cells to produce a clot which seals the wound.
+Inactivated platelets are circular in shape, however, when they become activated, platelets change to a spiky structure.
+The change in shape makes it easier for the platelets to stick to both the damaged vessel and to each other to plug the hole.
+A protein in the blood, fibrin, interacts with the platelets to help seal the wound by forming a net, trapping more activated platelets and red blood cells to seal the wound.

 A high MPV could be a sign of vitamin D deficiency.
-Most of our vitamin D comes from the sun.
-So, you should spend some time outdoors to ensure you get enough, particularly in the summer months.
-However, in the UK more than half of the adult population have insufficient levels of vitamin D and around 16% have a severe vitamin D deficiency during the winter months.
-Therefore, most of the UK population are at risk of vitamin D deficiency.
-This can be prevented through supplementation.
-Public Health England recommends that all adults and children over the age of one should consider taking a daily supplement of vitamin D. This may be solely a vitamin D supplement or a daily supplement but should contain at least 10mcg of vitamin D.
+Most of our intake of vitamin D comes from our exposure to the sun.
+Therefore, it is important, if you can, to spend some time outdoors, particularly in the summer months.
+However, over half of the adult population in the UK has insufficient vitamin D levels and approximately 16% have severe deficiency during the winter months.
+Due to the location of the UK, most of its population is at risk of vitamin D deficiency, but this is preventable through supplementation.
+Public Health England recommends all adults and children over the age of one should consider taking a daily vitamin D supplement.
+Whether it is solely a vitamin D supplement or a multivitamin which contains it, the supplement should contain at least 10mcg of vitamin D.

-Physical activity is preventative against cardiovascular morbidity and mortality.
-But exercise leads to temporary activation on the thrombotic system.
-In healthy individuals, there is an increase in fibrin activity.
-However, in people who have heart disease, their fibrin activity is compromised.
-Therefore, they should seek medical advice before attempting strenuous physical exertion.
+There is some evidence to suggest that MPV could be a predictor of endurance performance.
+Physical activity prevents cardiovascular morbidity and mortality, but it does lead to a temporary activation of the thrombotic system.
+In healthy individuals, fibrin activity is increased, but in individuals who have heart disease, their fibrin activity is compromised.
+Therefore, it is essential to seek medical advice before attempting strenuous physical activity.

 Walsh, T, G., Metharom, P and Berndt, M, C. (2014).
 The Functional Role of Platelets in the Regulation of Angiogenesis.
-Platelets: Early Onliine.
+Platelets: Early Online.

 Cure, M, C., Cure, E., Yuce, S., Yazici, T., Karakoyun, I and E, H. (2014).
 Mean Platelet Volume and Vitamin D Level.
 Annals of Laboratory Medicine: 34(2), pp 98-103.